lellis1936/CryptomatorAccessDemo/README.md

 ...and a variety of Microsoft .Net packages that are dependencies because the Miscreant library targets .Net Standard  1.3

 # Supported Vault Formats
-This program supports version 6 and version 7 vaults (Cryptomator 1.4.x and 1.5.x).
+This program supports version 6-8 vaults (Cryptomator 1.4.x - 1.6.x).

 # License